re you confused as to how Social Security will contact you about retirement benefits?

-I had left a message and expected a return call.
+I left a message and expected a return call.

-The critical thing to remember here is that the only time you’ll be contacted by phone is when you’ve already contacted them.
+The critical thing to remember is that Social Security will not contact you by phone unless you’ve already contacted them.

 Take a look at this article on Social Security’s website.
 It gives some pointers on how to recognize scammers posing as representatives calling from the Social Security Administration.